Musth

 Musth or must is a periodic condition in bull (male) elephants characterized by aggressive behavior and accompanied by a large rise in reproductive hormones.
-It has been known in Asian elephants for 3,000 years but was only described in African elephants in 1981.
+It has been known in Asian elephants for 3,000 years, but was only described in African elephants in 1981.
 Evidence indicates that similar behaviour occurred in extinct proboscideans like gomphotheres and mastodons.

 Elephants often discharge a thick, tar-like secretion called temporin from the temporal gland during musth.
 Behavioral management for captive bull elephants in musth includes physical restraint and a starvation diet for several days to a week.

 Etymology

 Musth comes from an Urdu term for intoxication; in Persian it means lit. 'intoxicated'.

 Biology

-Musth has been known in Asian elephants for 3000 years (described in the Rigveda 1500–1000 B.C.) but was recognized in African elephants only in the late twentieth century.
+Musth has been known in Asian elephants for 3000 years, described in the Rigveda, but was recognized in African elephants only in the late twentieth century.

 In 1975, scientists Joyce Poole and Cynthia Moss were working in Amboseli National Park, Kenya.
 Poole noticed a period of heightened reproductive activity and aggression in male African elephants.
 She began documenting and describing the physical and behavioral characteristics and temporal (time-related) dynamics among individual males.
 This led to scientifically identifying musth in African elephants.

 An African elephant chases a giraffe during musth.

 Musth is also suggested to have occurred in mammoths, given the testosterone histories from their tusks.
 Musth-like behaviour is also suggested to have occurred in South American gomphotheres and North American mastodons.

-Musth differs from rut in that musth most often takes place in winter, whereas the female elephant's estrus cycle is not seasonally linked.
+Musth differs from rut in that musth most often takes place in winter, whereas the female elephant's estrous cycle is not seasonally linked.